Glauber: Shurmur deflects Odell's jabs

 “I just do what I’m told to do and go out there and execute,” Beckham said.
 “Whenever I get the opportunity to do something, I try to make the most of it.
 If I don’t have that many opportunities, all I can do is what I can do when I have an opportunity.”

-Beckham was careful not to directly undercut his coach, but a player who has been as outspoken about his opinions as Beckham surely understands that he is getting his point across without having to use a sledgehammer to make it known.
+Beckham was careful not to directly undercut his coach, but a player who has been as outspoken as Beckham surely understands he is getting his point across without having to use a sledgehammer.
 In this case, Beckham used a scalpel.

-And you’d better believe that a player of Beckham’s caliber who desperately wants to help his team win and believes that one of the best ways to do that is to get him the ball won’t be fully assuaged by Sunday’s performance with a good night’s sleep and a deep dive into the game tape.
+And you’d better believe that a player of Beckham’s caliber who desperately wants to help his team win and believes one of the best ways to do that is to get him the ball won’t be assuaged with a good night’s sleep and a deep dive into the game tape.

 Beckham has been mostly careful not to make waves in the locker room this season.
 Except for an ESPN interview in which he offered tepid support for Eli Manning and left open the possibility he wasn’t entirely happy living and playing in the New York market, Beckham has toed the company line.
-He even apologized to his teammates and coaches for any misunderstandings about his comments in the ESPN interview, and hasn’t come close to creating any further distractions with his words.
+He even apologized to his teammates and coaches for any misunderstandings about his comments to ESPN, and hasn’t come close to creating any further distractions with his words.

-What he said after Sunday’s game didn’t rise to the level of insubordination.
-But it did at least raise the possibility that Shurmur will have to carefully manage a potentially disturbing situation involving the best and highest paid player on his team.
+What he said Sunday didn’t rise to the level of insubordination.
+But it did at least raise the possibility that Shurmur will have to carefully manage a potentially disturbing situation involving the best and highest-paid player on his team.

-Shurmur offered a plausible explanation for why things went wrong against the Eagles and why Beckham may not have been entirely accurate about what appeared to be a more conservative game plan against the Eagles’ battered secondary.
+Shurmur offered a plausible explanation for why things went wrong against the Eagles and why Beckham may not have been entirely accurate about what appeared to be a more conservative game plan against a battered secondary.

 “We ran the ball 18 times, we threw it 37,” Shurmur said.
 “That’s twice as many throws as there were runs.
 We had seven explosive gains in the passing game.
-The only team that we played that we had more was Carolina, [when] we had 8.
-There were many times [on Sunday)] we tried to throw it to him.
+The only team that we played that we had more was Carolina, we had eight.
+There were many times [on Sunday] we tried to throw it to him.

-But the day-after woulda-shoulda-coulda couldn’t mask the reality that Shurmur’s play calling left much to be desired in the second half.
+But the day-after “woulda, shoulda, coulda” couldn’t mask the reality that Shurmur’s play-calling left much to be desired in the second half.
 Penalties and sacks created unwanted obstacles.
 Even so, Saquon Barkley should have had way more than five touches in the second half, especially after such a dynamic first half.
-Beckham was targeted just nine times and finished with five catches for 85 yards and no touchdowns – well below his usual standards.
+Beckham was targeted only nine times and finished with five catches for 85 yards and no touchdowns – well below his usual standards.

-Beckham’s postgame comments certainly were noteworthy and pointed to a potentially deeper sense of frustration with Shurmur’s play calling.
+Beckham’s comments were noteworthy and pointed to a potentially deeper sense of frustration with Shurmur’s play-calling.
 At the very least, it’s a situation that bears watching as the 3-8 Giants play out the rest of their schedule with no realistic chance at a playoff berth.

-For Shurmur’s sake, a good night’s sleep and a peek at the tape sufficiently will address Beckham’s sense of unease.
-Knowing Beckham, that might be wishful thinking on the coach’s part.
+To Shurmur, a good night’s sleep and a peek at the tape will be sufficient to address Beckham’s sense of unease.
+Knowing Beckham, that might be wishful thinking.

 Comments